Eric89GXL/scitran/README.md

 You'll need [Python 2.7](https://www.python.org) and [Git](https://git-scm.com).<br>
 Scitran runs on Ubuntu 64-bit, or inside a virtual environment.

+Right now, you will need to edit [templates/bootstrap.json](templates/bootstrap.json) with your name and email address, before launching.<br>
+In the future, this will be [handled for you](https://github.com/scitran/scitran/issues/37).

 ```bash
 git clone https://github.com/scitran/scitran.git && cd scitran